SphericalLabs/OpenSoundLab/README.md

 ### Installation

 OpenSoundLab is now available in the [Meta Quest app store](https://www.meta.com/en-gb/experiences/opensoundlab/5190305347733325/).
-We won't publish new apk binaries here from now on, but OpenSoundLab is open-source under the OSLLv1 license, so you can modify and build the app from the code here at GitHub.
+We won't publish new apk binaries here from now on.
+You can obtain the app binary through the Meta Quest store or build it yourself from this source-available repository under the [OSLLv1 license](LICENSE-OSLLv1.md).
+Read the license first and make sure you understand it before using, modifying or redistributing the code.

 ### Build instructions